I Set My Friends on Fire: 10 Years Of Slaughter, fourth record, Original Astral Rejection, Caterpillar Sex update (2018–present)

 In January 2018, the band announced that they would be doing a 10 Year anniversary tour for "You Can't Spell Slaughter Without Laughter" called 10 Years Of Slaughter tour.
 Later that week, the band announced their first leg which covered major cities in the US and also announced Kissing Candice and Awaken I am as support.
 The tour kicked off on February 15 in Pittsburgh and ended March 16th in Oklahoma City.
 The tour consisted of multiple festival appearances and headline shows in small clubs, which resulted in most dates selling out.

 On March 20, the band announced a second leg of the tour which covered major cities in Canada and cities they had previously missed in the US on the first leg.
 The next day, the Germany-based Metal band Annisokay was announced as direct support.
 Red Handed Denial and The Funeral Portrait were then announced as the other support bands on this tour.

 In April, the band announced they were in the studio recording the rest of the fourth record.

 The band went on to tour Europe in October and released a new single titled "Don't Take Me For Pomegranate" featuring rapper Lil Lotus.

 In an interview with DEAD PRESS! while touring the UK in 2018, Mehana shared that Epitaph Records' decision to scrap the original version of their second record Astral Rejection caused tension between him and Moo, and that the stress forced him to leave the band.
 Mehana was then left to handle the writing duties solo, later recruiting Chris Lent of From First To Last into the line-up.

 Reportedly, in the same interview, Mehana stated that Epitaph Records have since been in touch with him with the intention of releasing the originally recorded album officially under the name of "O.G.
 Astral Rejection" or "Original Astral Rejection".

 On March 7, 2019, the band confirmed that the shelved and original version of Astral Rejection would get an official release through Epitaph Records on March 29, 2019.

-The band has stated that they currently don't have tour plans in the works but they were hoping to tour sometime before the end of 2019.
-This didn't happen, however.

-In May 2019, the band released a mini EP in collaboration with rapper Lil Lotus, entitled Online Now.

-On August 19, 2019, the band made a post on Instagram confirming that Caterpillar Sex did still exist and it was seemingly in the finishing stages of production, meaning they could've been redoing it for all of these years, there's a possibility of a 2020 release.